All planning checklists

 Reconfirm all bookings and timings with venues.

-Confirm any special requests, such as dietary needs, directly with the restaurant managers in the Northern Quarter or Deansgate.
+Reconfirm dietary needs directly with restaurant managers in the Northern Quarter or Deansgate - not just the online booking note.

 Easy·High impact